Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 $$S(t_0)$$ susceptible people, at time $$t_0+dt$$ there are $$S(t_0+dt)=S(t_0)+dS = S(t_0)-\beta I
 \frac{S}{N}$$.
 Since $$dS$$ is negative, the population $$S$$ decreases with time, i.e. there are less and less not-infected people through time.
-The quantity $$|dS|$$ represents the number of new cases of COVID-19 that have occurred during the duration $dt$.
+The quantity $$|dS|$$ represents the number of new cases of COVID-19 that have occurred during the duration $$dt$$.

 Let us see why we have $$dS = -\beta I \frac{S}{N} dt$$.
 Let us say that each infected person infects on average a fraction $$f_{\rm inf}$$ of the susceptible